DRIVER-EU/node-test-bed-adapter/README.md

 - Connect to Kafka
 - Connect to Kafka using SSL
-- Publish heartbeat (topic: connect-status-heartbeat)
+- Publish heartbeat (topic: system-heartbeat).
+It requires that you produce the heartbeat topic.
 - Validate AVRO messages
 - Encode/decode object and keys using AVRO helper factory
 - Setup test framework